Blackfield & Langley F.C.

 Blackfield & Langley Football Club is a football club based in the village of Blackfield, near Southampton, England.
 Affiliated to the Hampshire Football Association, they are currently members of the and play at the Gang Warily Recreation Ground.
 Their local rivals are Fawley and Hythe & Dibden.

 History

 The club was established in 1935.
-During World War II they played in the Hythe & District League, and following the war the club joined the Southampton Junior League.
-After winning Division One in 1945–46, they moved up to the West Division of the Southampton League.
-In their first season in the league they won the West Division and the Southampton Senior Cup.
+During World War II they played in the Hythe & District League, and following the war the club joined the Southampton League.
+After winning Junior Division One in 1945–46, they moved up to the West Division of the Senior section.
+In their first season they won the West Division and the Southampton Senior Cup.
 In 1949 the club joined Division Three East of the Hampshire League.
 Despite winning the division in 1951–52, they were not promoted, and were Division Three West runners-up the following season.
 The club were runners-up again in 1954–55 and were placed in Division Three following league restructuring at the end of the season.